hakonhall/hybridmodules/no.ion.jhms.bundle/README.md

-# Library to read OSGi bundle JARs
+# Library and program to read OSGi bundle JARs

 ## TODO